Tony Tinderholt: Elections

+Tenure

 In 2015, Tinderholt filed a handwritten complaint with the Texas Commission on Judicial Conduct, criticizing judicial rulings regarding same-sex marriage.
 The complaint was riddled with errors, naming the wrong judge (Tinderholt named Judge David Wahlberg, rather than against Judge Guy Herman, the judge who had made the ruling about which Tinderholt complained) and incorrectly asserting that the judge "deliberately violated" a state law requiring a notification to the state attorney general's office prior to striking down a law as unconstitutional (Judge Herman did in fact make the notification to the state attorney general).

 In January 2017, Tinderholt introduced House Bill 948, the "Abolition of Abortion in Texas Act."
 The bill seeks to criminalize abortions that take place after the "moment of fertilization."
 The abortion ban would make it legal to charge both the woman and her doctor with murder.
 In an interview with the Texas Observer, Tinderholt explained why he introduced the bill:"I don't think that there should be any exceptions to murder, no matter what.
 So, if this child was out of the womb and it was a child that was born out of rape or incest, no one would be OK with killing a child.
 I look at it like that child is a child in the womb, just like it's out. [...]
 Right now, it's real easy.
 Right now, they don't make it important to be personally responsible because they know that they have a backup of 'oh, I can just go get an abortion.'
 Now, we both know that consenting adults don't always think smartly sometimes.
 But consenting adults need to also consider the repercussions of the sexual relationship that they're gonna have, which is a child."
 The bill would also criminalize abortions resulting from rape and incest.

 On March 21, 2017, Tinderholt criticized then Representative Byron Cook of Corsicana for Cook's refusal to hold a hearing before the House State Affairs Committee on Tinderholt's proposed ban on abortion in Texas.
 Cook said that the office of Attorney General Ken Paxton has called the measure "unconstitutional" and therefore no hearing will be set.
 Tinderholt accused Cook of "hiding behind the office of attorney general" so as to block a vote on the legislation.

 In 2017, Tinderholt supported a "bathroom bill" proposed by two fellow Republican state lawmakers, Representative Ron Simmons and Senator Lois Kolkhorst; the legislation would have nullified anti-discrimination ordinances adopted by Texas cities and counties protecting transgender Texans' access to public restrooms that matched their gender identity.